About Faculty for the Future program

 Since its launch in 2004, 321 women from 63 emerging countries have received Faculty for the Future fellowships to pursue advanced graduate studies at top universities abroad.

 The program’s long-term goal is to generate conditions that result in more women pursuing academic careers in scientific disciplines.
 Grant recipients are expected to return to their home countries to continue their academic careers and inspire other young women to choose careers in engineering, science, and technology.

 About the Schlumberger Foundation

-The Schlumberger Foundation is a nonprofit entity that supports science and technology education.
+The Schlumberger Foundation is a nonprofit entity that supports science, engineering and technology education.
 Recognizing the link between science, technology, and socioeconomic development, as well as the key role of education in realizing individual potential, the Schlumberger Foundation flagship program is Faculty for the Future.

 |Faculty for the Future|

 |Meet three Schlumberger Foundation Faculty for the Future Fellows|

 |United Nations Report: The World's Women 2010: Trends and Statistics|